25000148897/M7003_Assignment2/README.md

 # M7003_Assignment2
 The right word: cognition and mediation in the case of LLMs and the writing style of psychology papers

-This project investigates stylistic changes in psychology papers writing style before and after the widespread adoption of large language models (LLMs).
+This project investigates stylistic changes in psychology papers' writing style before and after the widespread adoption of large language models (LLMs).

 ## Corpus